CesarHerr/math_magicians_v2/README.md

 **[Math Magician]** is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
 - Make simple calculations.
-- Read a random math-related quote.

-   (For now its just the design)

 ## 🛠 Built With <a name="built-with"></a>